Are You Confusing Wants and Needs? Let’s Find Out!

 Food is also key to survival.
 It provides energy and nutrients, helping you stay healthy.
 Without food, your body may last only a few weeks.

-Shelter protects you from harsh weather like rain or extreme heat.
+Shelter protects you from harsh weather, such as rain or extreme heat.
 Without it, you risk illnesses such as hypothermia or heat stroke.
 Therefore, having a safe place to live is very important for health and safety.

 Understanding Wants